thingsboard/thingsboard.github.io/_includes/docs/reference/python-rest-client.md

 ### Basic usage
 You can find the example script **[here](https://github.com/thingsboard/python_tb_rest_client/blob/master/examples/example_application.py)**.

-The example listening below shows basic usage of REST client, namely perform a login, create new Asset and Device instances and making relationships with them.
+The example listened below shows basic usage of REST client, namely how to perform a login, create a new Asset and Device instances, and how to establish relationships with them.

 ```python